memazouni/conda-env/README.md

 ## Removing Environments
 If there are environments you don't use anymore, conda env remove -n env_name will remove the specified environment (here, named env_name).

+## Exporting the Environment File
+*NOTE: If you already have an environment.yml file in your current directory, it will be overwritten during this task.*

+Activate the environment to export:

+Windows: activate myenv
+macOS and Linux: source activate myenv
+NOTE: Replace myenv with the name of the environment.
+Export your active environment to a new file:

+conda env export > environment.yml
+*NOTE: This file handles both the environment’s pip packages and conda packages.*
+Email or copy the exported environment.yml file to the other person.